prebid/prebid.github.io/dev-docs/bidders/ix.md

         params: {
             siteId: '12345',
             video: {
-                // openrtb v2.5 compatible video obj
+                // OpenRTB v2.5 compatible video object.
-                // If required, use this to override mediaTypes.video.XX properties }
+                // If you are sending a video request using mediaTypes.video in PBJS 5.0+, an empty params.video object is required.
+Size is optional.
+            }
         }
     }]